 26. Swim Alongside Green Sea Turtles at Kailua Beach Park

 If you plan to do a circle island tour of Oahu, Kailua Beach Park is a great place to stop on the island’s east side.
 It is located just a few minutes away from Lanikai Beach.
 The advantage of Kailua Beach Park over Lanikai is that there is much more parking available and the beach is much wider than Lanikai.

-Picnic tables are spread out throughout the area, so make sure to pick up some Foodland poke bowls or Lanikai Juice acai bowls and spend lunchtime under the shady trees here.
+Picnic tables are spread throughout the area, so pick up some Foodland poke bowls or Lanikai Juice acai bowls and spend lunchtime under the shady trees here.

 27. Take a Catamaran Cruise Around Waikiki

-Any Hawaiian vacation is incomplete without getting out on the water in some way.
+Any Hawaiian vacation is incomplete without getting out on the water somehow.
 If surfing or snorkeling is not your thing, why not try a boat tour?
-Catamarans are designed to have more stability than a traditional boat, significantly decreasing the risk of becoming seasick.
+Catamarans are designed to have more stability than a traditional boats, significantly decreasing the risk of becoming seasick.